faezesaeedian/kiwifarm/NOTES.md

 # About the Project

 This project is a chess-based utility for calculating all possible shortest paths for a knight's movement from a given start to an end position on the chessboard.
-The implementation includes features for pathfinding, visualization, and extensibility.
+The implementation includes features for pathfinding and visualization.

 ## Key Features